adlnet/xAPI-Spec/CONTRIBUTING.md

 * Look for problems such as typos, unintended changes to behaviour and any text that's unclear.
 * Check that anything that's been removed has either been replaced or the removal was intentional (based on reading the issue and comments).
-* Check that the [Stle Guide](#style-guide) has been followed.
+* Check that the [Style Guide](#style-guide) has been followed.
 * If you spot any issues with the PR, add a comment describing these problems as best you can and suggesting how they can be resolved.
 * If the PR looks good to you, add a comment saying "+1".
 * If you are unsure about the PR or have questions, ask questions in the PR comments.
 * If you feel that the PR should never be merged, even with changes, add a comment starting with "-1" and explaining your reasons.
-If your comments run contrary to what's already been agreed in the issues, there might be some resistance, but that's ok if you have a strong arguement!
+If your comments run contrary to what's already been agreed in the issues, there might be some resistance, but that's ok if you have a strong argument!

 When reviewing a PR please don't:

 * Review and leave no comment; always let us know you've had a look!
 * Suggest additional changes outside of what the PR was intended to achieve.
 [Raise a separate issue](https://github.com/adlnet/xAPI-Spec/issues/new) for additional changes.
-* Make vague critisisms without suggesting the changes to the PR that would meet those critisisms.
+* Make vague criticisms without suggesting the changes to the PR that would meet those criticisms.

 <a name='suggest-solution'/>
 ### Suggest a solution